-I loved that this book had so many endings (17) because I kept dying and had to go back and pick a different choice . . .
+I loved that this middle grade book had so many endings (17, to be precise) because I kept dying and had to go back and pick a different choice.
 This is a fun book for anyone who likes zombies, dystopia, and survival.
-Also read: Can You Survive an Artificial Intelligence Uprising?
+Another book in the series is Can You Survive an Artificial Intelligence Uprising?

 Meanwhile by Jason Shiga

-In this award-winning graphic novel choose your own adventure, you’re in a mad scientist’s lab.
+In this award-winning graphic novel, choose your own adventure in a mad scientist’s lab.
 Choose between a mind-reading device, a time-travel machine, or the Killitron 3000 for your adventure.